-Mapex has been over the past few years, creating huge impacts in the drum industry.
+Over the past few years, Mapex has been creating huge impacts in the drum industry.
 The Mapex Mars was launched at NAMM 2014, as the company introduced its SONIClear bearing edge to the world.
-Mars is more common because it has for long been used as the series name by Mapex.
+Mars is more common because it has long been used as the series name by Mapex.

-However, the company holds that the new drums set do not resemble the previous range.
-There has been a lot of development to improve the series, all of which offer incredible service.
+However, the company holds that the new drum set does not resemble the previous range.
+There has been a lot of development to improve the series, all offering incredible service.

 Mapex Mars Review

 The Mars series offers 100% birch shells that appear in shallow depths and the SONIClear bearing edge.
 According to Mapex, this feature is responsible for producing a fast, clear tone with a faster rebound.
 They come with the ‘rock’ shell pack, which carries different sizes to meet the different needs of players.

 You can expand this configuration any way you see fit.
 I have used this kit before.
 The Remo Clear Emperors on the batter side of the toms and the coated Ambassador on the snare side make them quite impressive.

 They should also come with black stands, but I never saw them on mine.

 Mapex has been at the forefront of innovation with drums.
 And the Mars five-piece shell pack is among the best products for the budget end of the industry.

 There is a different configuration on the set.
 In this Mapex Mars review, I will review Mars kit featuring 10 x 7, and 12×8 mounted toms, a 16 by 14-inch floortom, a 22 by 18-inch bass drum, and a 14 by 6.5 snare.